Strange Days (The Doors album): Release and packaging

 The album cover of Strange Days, photographed by Joel Brodsky, depicts a group of street performers in New York.
 The location of the photograph is at Sniffen Court, a residential alley next to East 36th Street between Lexington and Third Avenue in Manhattan.
 Actual street performers could not be located for all of the designated roles, so Brodsky's assistant stood in as a juggler while a random cab driver was paid $5 to pose playing the trumpet.
 Twin dwarfs were hired, with one appearing on the front cover and the other appearing on the back cover, which is the other half of the same photo on the front cover.
-However, a group shot of the band does appear on a poster in the background of both covers, bearing captions of the band and album name.
+A group shot of the band appears on a poster in the background of both covers, bearing captions of the band and album name.
 (The same photograph previously appeared on the back cover of the band's debut album.)
 Because of the subtlety of the artist and album title, most record stores put stickers across the cover to help customers identify it more clearly.